Shapes to Sound: Understand & Transform Your Guitar Playing ZOOM Classes

 • Learning why you don’t always need to play the root of the chord

-• Folk-style Travis picking, moving bass and beyond - patterns for chordal movement
+• Breaking up chords: folk-style Travis picking, moving bass lines, and beyond—patterns for chordal movement

 Rhythm

-• Chordal guitar playing: from folk styles through to blues and swing feel
+• Chordal guitar playing: from folk styles through blues and swing feel

 Learning Outcomes